-In research using U.S. data, region has been the primary contextual-level variable used in analyses of gender attitudes.
-Several studies have found that conservative gender attitudes are concentrated in the South (Burris 1983; Hurlbert 1989; Mason, Czajka & Arber 1976; Rice & Coates 1995).
-Hurlbert (1989) found white southerners to be significantly more conservative on women's issues even after controlling for individuals' religion, rural/urban residence, income, education, prestige, age, sex, union membership, and year of survey.
-More recently, Rice and Coates (1995) found a similar southern difference with updated GSS data (1972-93) and a broader sample that included blacks and whites.
+In research utilizing U.S. data, region has been the primary contextual level variable used in analyses of gender attitudes.
+Several studies have found that conservative gender attitudes are concentrated in the South (Burris 1983; Hurlbert 1989; Mason, Czajka and Arber 1976; Rice and Coates 1995).
+Hurlbert (1989) found white Southerners to be significantly more conservative on women's issues even after controlling for individuals' religion, rural/urban residence, income, education, prestige, age, sex, union membership and year of survey.
+More recently, Rice and

-Because these studies control for a comprehensive set of individual variables, the results support a subcultural hypothesis versus a simple compositional hypothesis (Johnson & Stokes 1984).
-The compositional hypothesis would explain the more conservative gender attitudes found in regions like the U.S. South as merely a consequence of the region's greater number of individuals possessing traits associated with conservative gender attitudes - such as lower education levels, rural residence, and fundamentalist religious affiliations.
+Because these studies control for a comprehensive set of individual variables, the results support a subcultural hypothesis versus a simple compositional hypothesis (Johnson and Stokes 1984).
+The compositional hypothesis would explain the more conservative gender attitudes found in regions like the U.S. South as merely a consequence of there being more individuals in the South possessing traits associated with conservative gender attitudes - such as lower education levels, rural residence, and fundamentalist religious affiliations.
 In contrast, the subcultural hypothesis claims that the regional effect is above and beyond the summation of individual traits; that is, it is a contextual effect.
-However, to date no studies have gone beyond identifying the southern difference and attributing its cause to a unique regional subculture.
+However to date, no studies have gone beyond identifying the Southern difference and noting its cause as due to a unique regional subculture.
 What is it about the South that makes people hold more conservative gender attitudes?

-We believe that the South-non-South difference found in earlier studies is primarily a contextual effect resulting from the more prevalent religious fundamentalism in the South.
-Although the South is becoming increasingly indistinguishable from the rest of the country on structural measures such as urbanization, industrialization, occupational distribution, income, and education, its disproportionate population of fundamentalists remains a distinctive southern marker (Falk & Lyson 1988, Goldschmidt 1963; Kasarda, Hughes & Irwin 1991; Mayo 1964; McKinney & Bourque 1971; Reisman 1965).
-Kosmin and Lachman (1993:52) note that the southern Bible Belt is composed primarily of Baptists - many of them fundamentalist southern Baptists who "form a formidable cultural force in shaping the outlook of the populace and social institutions of the region."
-Fundamentalist Protestants compose more than 40% of the census South compared to approximately 19% outside the South (Kosmin & Lachman 1993).
-We contend that the "formidable cultural force" of Bible Belt fundamentalists represents a contextual effect on gender attitudes that goes well beyond the compositional effects explained by different characteristics of individual southerners.
+We believe that the South-nonSouth difference found in earlier studies is primarily a contextual effect resulting from the higher religious fundamentalism in the South.
+Although the South is becoming increasingly indistinguishable from the rest of the country on structural measures such as urbanization, industrialization, occupational distribution, income and education, its disproportionate population of fundamentalists remains a distinctive Southern marker (Goldschmidt 1963; Kasarda, Hughes, and Irwin 1991; McKinney & Bourque 1971; Mayo 1964; Reisman 1965).
+Kosmin and Lachman (1993:52) note that the Southern "Bible Belt" is comprised primarily of Baptists - many of them fundamentalist Southern Baptists that "form a formidable cultural force in shaping the outlook of the populace and social institutions of the region."
+Fundamentalist Protestants comprise over 40% of the census South compared to approximately 19% in the nonSouth (Kosmin and Lachman 1993).
+We contend that the

+"formidable cultural force" of Bible Belt fundamentalists represents a contextual effect on gender attitudes that goes well beyond the compositional effects explained by different characteristics of individual Southerners.

 Only one study has investigated a contextual effect of religion on gender attitudes and that study used European data.
-Banaszak and Plutzer (1993) measure four distinct aspects of European social context: (1) religiosity levels, (2) divorce levels, (3) women's education relative to men, and (4) women's economic participation relative to men.
-After controlling for individual-level effects (country, education, marital status, number of children, female work status, age, leftist party support, family income, size of community, and religiosity), they found contextual-level effects for educational levels among both men and women and contextual-level effects for women's labor-force rates and divorce rates for women.
-They did not find any support for the contextual effects of religiosity for either women or men beyond the individual-level effects for which they controlled.
+Banaszak and Plutzer (1993) measure four distinct aspects of European social context: 1) religiosity levels; 2) divorce levels; 3) women's education relative to men; and 4) women's economic participation relative to men.
+After controlling for individual-level effects (country, education, marital status, number of children, female work status, age, Left party support, family income, size of community, and religiosity), they found contextual-level effects for educational levels among both men and women and contextual-level effects for women's labor force rates and divorce rates for women.
+They did not find any support for the contextual effects of religiosity for either women or men beyond the individual-level effects they controlled.
 However, Europe may lack sufficient variance on religion to produce a significant contextual effect.
-In contrast, the U.S. has continued to display higher levels of church affiliation and religiosity than most other industrialized nations (Kosmin & Lachman 1993; Sherkat & Ellison 1999).
+In contrast, the United States has continued to display higher levels of church affiliation and religiosity than most other industrialized nations (Kosmin and Lachman 1993; Sherkat and Ellison 1999).
 We believe that American data may reveal stronger contextual effects than European data.